- Prices between £1949 - £2049

 Guatemala cooking and Lake Atitlán

 If your legs are feeling the burn of yesterday’s volcano hike, today’s leisurely pace will be music to your ears.
 We’ll be traveling southeast, from the bustling heart of Antigua to Lake Atitlán – a deep blue oasis nestled in an expansive volcanic crater, surrounded by Guatemala’s craggy Sierra Madre mountain range.
 Before we hit the lake’s serene shoreline however, we’ll be stopping by the small town of San Miguel Escobar, where you’ll feel the real heat of a Guatemalan kitchen with a hands-on culinary masterclass.
-Forget recipe books, this local chef will be putting your skills to the test with traditional dishes cooked straight from the heart.
+Forget recipe books, this local family will be putting your skills to the test with traditional dishes cooked straight from the heart.
 Expect a spicy feast of Guatemalan delicacies for lunch, whipped up by your own fair hand.
 Afterward, we’ll continue our three-hour journey south to the shores of Lake Atitlán.
 Beautiful views across the water await, plus a restaurant with delicious local dishes and breathtaking backdrops.Read more

 Kayaking Lake Atitlán